MikeYuanMY/teamMemberApp/README.md

     }
   ],
   "profile": {
-    "name": "Facebook username", // if the user use facebook login "firstName": "John",
+    "name": "Facebook username", // added if the user use facebook login "firstName": "John",
     "lastName": "Doe"
   },